 This was perhaps what motivated an elderly couple to leave a special note for the newlyweds to whom they were handing over their home of three decades.
-The note—shared on the r/MadeMeSmile forum—is a warm embrace on a post-it note as the retirees wish the young couple good karma and a life as fulfilling as the one they were fortunate enough to live in the house.
-Such is the warmth in their words that the note has been upvoted ore than 71,000 times since being uploaded to the subreddit by u/SarahEH with the caption: "Previous homeowners left a note to the young, newlywed couple who purchased their home."
+The note—shared on the r/MadeMeSmile forum—is a warm embrace on a post-it note as the retirees wish the young couple good karma and life as fulfilling as the one they were fortunate enough to live in the house.
+Such is the warmth in their words that the note has been upvoted more than 71,000 times since being uploaded to the subreddit by u/SarahEH with the caption: "Previous homeowners left a note to the young, newlywed couple who purchased their home."

 The adorable message, which was signed by "Cookie" and "Bud," reads: "We arrived here in our 50s and left in our 80s.
 I hope you also have a good run!
 The house is blessed with 'good karma' - so we pass it on to you!
 Congrats!"
-The now-viral note prompted many Reddit users to share their own experiences with purchasing houses that came with a lot of history.
+The note prompted many Reddit users to share their own experiences with purchasing houses that came with a lot of history.
 "We have a house that’s almost 100 years old.
 We are only the third owners.
 The daughter of the couple that had the house built still swings by once a year to see it.
-She’s brought old pictures and even left a note for us when we bought it.
+She brought old pictures and even left a note for us when we bought it.
 We’ve found a bunch of notes and goodies in the walls from them," shared JesusOnline_89.

 "The wife and I bought our house from a nice lady named Bobbie.
 When we moved in, we left the labels she put on the basement shelves dating her preserve jars.
 Later, when I was under the house I discovered the bottles workers must have left there in the 1930s.
 They're still there too, for karma," commented Cool_Cartographer_39.
 "Reminded me of when we bought our apartment back in 2004.
 The previous owner, a lovely lady named Sofia, told us, 'we had our children here, it's a good-spirited place, hope you'll have a lot of children here too.'
 Four of our five children were born while we lived there," recalled no_t_me.